 Transportation goals, policies, and projects are consistent with this objective.
+Recommended best practices:

-- Complete streets
+• Complete streets

 - Sidewalk/trail network

 - Improving street connectivity

 - Maximize use of on-street parking

 - Safe Routes to School

 Each community is committed to street paving and resurfacing with most communities considering the feasibility of adding sidewalks and bike lanes to their cities.